top of page

 Investment in Youth and Adults:

-• Vocational programs must align more closely with market demands to re-skill and empower the workforce.
+• It’s important to pair vocational programs to market demands in order to re-skill and empower the workforce effectively.

 Agricultural and Rural Economic Development: